Tap Tempo: BPM tapper BPM calculator and counter to find song tempos by tapping the relevant beats along the songs.

 Looking for a BPM counter?
-This BPM calcultor (or "Tap Tempo") will help you to find the tempo of any song.
+This BPM calcultor (aka "Tap Tempo" or "tempo tapper") will help you to find the tempo of any song.

-Listen to the song for which you want to find the tempo, and use any key to tap each beat.
-The song BPM will be automically calculated to determine the tempo.
+Listen to the song for which you want to find the tempo, and tap for BPM using any key to tap each beat.
+The song BPM will be automically calculated by the tapper.
 Provide at least 10 beats for an accurate result.
+The more you tap, the more accurate will be the tempo.

 Using time-based effects in your composition with BPM analysis